maxperiod/aiongrindmeter/README.md

 <h3>PvE Death</h3>

 You lose a small amount of XP whenever you die, but the exact amount of XP lost is not indicated in the chat log.
+When this happens, Grind Meter's window will be replaced with a prompt that tells you to receive Soul Healing.
+If you had entered your starting level and XP during initialization, you will also have the option of manually inputting of your after-death XP manually, useful if a Soul healer is not readily accessible.

 Grind Meter can determine how much XP you lost when you recover XP by Soul Healing, as doing so always recovers 2/3 of your XP lost due to the death.

-If you had entered your starting level and XP during initialization, you can also update your after-death XP manually if a Soul healer is not readily accessible.